 A dual vocational training programme lasts between two and three-and-a-half years, depending on the job you have decided on.
 During this period of time, you work in an establishment and go to a vocational training school as well.
 Usually, you have classes once or twice a week or for weekly periods.
 These classes impart important theoretical knowledge for your job.
 Practical skills and knowledge are learned on-the-job.
 As this type of vocational training programme consists of these two parts, it is called “dual” vocational training in Germany.

 How can I partake in a vocational training programme?

 Upon completion of a vocational training programme, you become a skilled employee (“qualifizeierte Fachkraft”).
-Skilled employees are in demand in Germany.
+Skilled employees are in demand in Germany and earn more money for their work compared to unskilled workers.
 So, completing a vocational training programme may constitute an important step towards building a career in Germany.